Search Articles

 Cybersecurity Awareness Month is the perfect time to evaluate your online security practices.
 By creating strong passwords or using a password manager you can reduce the risk of falling victim to cyberattacks.
 In an increasingly connected world, proactive cybersecurity measures like these are essential.

 If you have questions about how to protect yourself online or you want to report a cyber issue, visit the Cybersecurity & Infrastructure Security Agency (CISA) website.
-You can also contact an experienced estate planning attorney near you.
+You can also contact an experienced estate planning attorney.
 They can discuss your specific situation and potential options with you.

 For additional reading on cybersecurity and estate planning, check out the following articles: